 - Students who suspect bedbugs must immediately contact the Hospitality Desk at (212) 854-2779 or place a Maintenance Request.
 Students should contact Housing or place a Maintenance Request as early on a regular business day as possible.
 The exterminator cannot be dispatched on weekends or holidays.

-- Students may not deny the exterminator or Facilities staff access to their living space (including their bedroom, suite common space, kitchen, bathroom, etc.)
+- Students may not deny the exterminator or Facilities and Operations staff access to their living space (including their bedroom, suite common space, kitchen, bathroom, etc.)

 Actions Taken If Exterminator Doesn’t Find Bed Bugs